incl. Plaza del Callao

 Edificio Metropolis.
 The crossing Gran Via/Calle Alcalá is the most photographed place in Madrid.
 The Metropolis building, originally constructed for the

 The black dome of Metropolis.
-The original statue was replaced in 1975 by a statue of the winged Godess Victoria, because the original insurance company removed it
+The original statue was replaced in 1975 by a statue of the winged Godess Victoria, because the original insurance company removed it when Metrópolis took over the building in 1972.
+The golden garlands shine in the sun.

 A bronze miniature of Gran Via just outside Metropolis.